chongpq/littlepay/README.md

 ```
 java -jar ./app/build/libs/app-1.0.jar ./app/src/test/resources/taps1.csv
 ```
-The output is feed to the screen like a standard UNIX command.
+The output is fed to the screen like a standard UNIX command.

 To execute the program as required please use the `./run.sh  <input-file-location> <output-file-location>`